VIRL-Open/virl-tester/README.md

 # README.md

-This is the README file for *virltester*
+This is the README file for the *virltester* tool.

-- Lacks coherent Examples and better documentation in general.
-Some of them are plain wrong (as the YAML has evolved over time :) ) and some are redundant / misplaced etc.

-- The Examples/test.yml and the simple.yml in the baseline directory in Examples *should* work.

-- The `WORKDIR` directory should have a consistent set of files for a basic smoke test.

 > **Note:** It should run with Python 2 and Python 3 but was mostly tested with Python 3.x.